- Brain Injury Tests

 How are Chiari malformations diagnosed?

-- An X-ray .This safe and painless procedure can be done in a doctor’s office and takes only a few minutes.
+- An X-ray is safe and painless procedure can be done in a doctor’s office and takes only a few minutes.

-- Computed tomography (also called a CT scan) uses X-rays and a computer to produce two-dimensional photos.
+- Computed tomography (CT scan) uses X-rays and a computer to produce two-dimensional photos.
 Scanning takes about 3 to 5 minutes and is painless.

 - Magnetic resonance imaging (MRI) is the imaging procedure most often used to diagnose a Chiari 1.
 Like CT, it is painless and noninvasive.